Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.core.spatial-readme-pre.md

 ms.service:
 ---

-# System.Text.Json support for Microsoft.Spatial library for .NET
+# System.Text.Json support for Microsoft.Spatial library for .NET (Preview)

 The [Microsoft.Spatial package][microsoft_spatial_package] contains classes and methods that support geographic operations.
 This library contains converters dependent on System.Text.Json for use with Microsoft.Spatial when using the Azure SDK for .NET.